msolorio/workout_app/README.md

 <br>

 ## Todo Items 📝
-This is an ongoing project with critical and non-critical features still to be built.
+This is an ongoing project with many critical and non-critical features still to be built.
 - Move unprotected routes to the Express server.
 Completely deny access to Apollo server for unauthenticated requests.
 - Sanitize client inputs for XSS.
 - Sanitize client inputs for SQL-injection.